 House Bill No. 293, introduced by Representative Melerine, amends existing laws concerning the collection of labor organization dues and fees for teachers, school employees, and public employees in Louisiana.
-The bill allows these employees to stop the withholding of dues or fees from their wages immediately by submitting a written or electronic request to their employer, who must then notify the relevant labor organization and cease deductions to prevent further debt.
-Additionally, the bill requires that all authorizations for salary deductions be renewed annually and prohibits deductions without valid authorization.
-Employers are also mandated to inform employees of their rights to withdraw from labor organizations and provide annual notifications regarding this right.
+The bill allows these employees to stop the withholding of dues or fees from their wages immediately by submitting a written or electronic request to their employer, who must then notify the relevant labor organization.
+It also requires that authorizations for salary deductions be renewed annually and prohibits any deductions without valid authorization.
+Additionally, the bill mandates that employers inform employees of their right to withdraw from labor organizations and provide annual notifications regarding this right.

-The legislation introduces specific requirements for the authorization and collection of dues, including the stipulation that if an employee does not have an employer-provided email address, alternative methods may be used for confirming authorization.
-Labor organizations are tasked with covering administrative costs related to dues collection and for employees opting out.
-The bill retains existing provisions for salary deductions while ensuring employees can cease deductions upon request.
-It also allows employers to petition the Louisiana Workforce Commission for waivers of compliance with certain requirements if they conflict with federal law regarding mass transit employees.
-Notably, the provisions do not apply to law enforcement and firefighters and will take effect after August 1, 2025, for new or modified collective bargaining agreements.
+The legislation further specifies that if an employee does not have an employer-provided email address, alternative methods may be used to confirm authorization for dues deductions.
+Labor organizations are tasked with covering administrative costs related to the collection of dues and for employees opting out.
+The bill exempts law enforcement and firefighter services from its provisions and allows employers to seek waivers from the Louisiana Workforce Commission for compliance with certain requirements.
+All authorizations for dues deductions must be submitted in a specific format, including a statement about the voluntary nature of union membership, and the provisions will take effect after August 1, 2025.

 HB293 Engrossed: